chillyjim/Azure-SE-Lab/README.md

 ### Use at your own risk

+### The general concepts are still valid, but I've made a lot of changes.
+The down directories readmes are updateed.

 This project is designed to to build (and eventualy configure) a Check Point lab in Azure, using Terraform.